RubickH/Image-Captioning-with-MAD-and-SAP/README.md

 # Image Captioning with End-to-End Attribute Detection and Subsequent Attributes Prediction

-This repository includes the implementation for [Image Captioning with End-to-End Attribute Detection and Subsequent Attributes Prediction](https://ieeexplore.ieee.org/document/8976408) (IEEE TIP 2020 vol 29).
+This repository includes the implementation for [Image Captioning with End-to-End Attribute Detection and Subsequent Attributes Prediction](https://ieeexplore.ieee.org/document/8976408) (IEEE TIP, 2020, vol 29).

 ## Requirements